arjungandhi/arjungandhi.com/content/projects/internets/google-photos-hurts-me.md

 But after gremlin prowling through google api documentation.
 I found [this](https://developers.google.com/photos/library/guides/access-media-items).

-So this project might actually work! (note the finding documentation ends up a sentence long but was 3 days of reverse engineering googles shit. )
+So this project might actually work! (note the finding documentation ends up a sentence long but was 3 days of staring at the dev tools and googling till my eyes fell out of my head.)

 ## enter hell but now it's css flavored